Research Opportunities

 Pakistan: Completion of both Bachelor's degree and Master's degree.

-Cost & support: The current cost (tuition payable three terms per year, miscellaneous fees per term) for Ph.D./M.A.Sc. study can be checked from Fee EstimateNote that the tuition fee of an international student is much higher than that of a Canadian student.
-Outside campus basic living expenses (food and room) are about CAD$12,000 for 12 months.
-A Ph.D./M.A.Sc. student can apply for Graduate Assistantship (GA) and can be selected for Entrance ScholarshipThe current rate of GA support (maximum 2 GAs for 12 months) is posted on the Graduate Studies website.
+Cost & support: The current cost (tuition payable three terms per year, miscellaneous fees per term) for Ph.D./M.A.Sc. study can be checked from the Fee EstimateNote that the tuition fee of an international student is much higher than that of a Canadian student.
+Outside campus basic living expenses (food and room) are about $12,000 for 12 months.
+A Ph.D./M.A.Sc. student can apply for a Graduate Assistantship (GA) and can be selected for an Entrance ScholarshipThe current rate of GA support (maximum 2 GAs for 12 months) is posted on the Graduate Studies website.
 Spoken and written English are important considerations for a Graduate (Teaching) Assistantship appointment.
-The Entrance Scholarship is competitive and requires an admission application submitted at least four months ahead of the desired starting term.
+The Entrance Scholarship is competitive and requires an admission application to be submitted at least four months before the desired starting term.

-Research assistantship (RA): RA from the Supervisor's research grant for a Ph.D. applicant can be up to full support of CAD$18,725 (including eligible internal scholarships) for the first year and renewable for a maximum of three more years.
-To be eligible, additional requirements for a Ph.D. applicant include a minimum of one first-author paper and one second-author research paper published in top journals (such as IEEE Transactions and IET journals) on one or more sub-areas related to our research area.
-An applicant is expected to have graduated from reputable universities (though it is neither a prerequisite to success nor a guarantee of it), it is the applicant's role and quality of his/her journal research publication listed on the resume that will be used to evaluate independent research ability/potential.
-Due to limited research funding, the RA selection is highly competitive.
+Research assistantship (RA): A RA from the Supervisor's research grant for a Ph.D. applicant can be up to $12,000 for the first year, renewable for a maximum of 3 additional years.
+To be eligible, additional requirements for a Ph.D. applicant include a minimum of two regular papers published in reputable journals in one or more sub-areas related to our research area.
+It is the applicant's role and quality of his/her journal papers listed on the resume that will be used to evaluate independent research ability/potential.
+The RA selection is competitive.

-Self-support fund: The unavailability of a self-support fund could be the reason for rejecting (or not being able to positively respond) an application from a highly qualified international student.
-A highly qualified international student applying for Ph.D./M.A.Sc. who is sponsored by a government/university/fellowship or who can self-support should clearly state the total amount of available funds and sources in the initial email contact.
-The potential for a candidate's success in our research is most important and a self-support fund does not guarantee acceptance.
+Self-support fund: The unavailability of a self-support fund could be the reason for rejecting (or not being able to respond positively to) an application from a highly qualified international student.
+A highly qualified international student applying for Ph.D./M.A.Sc. who is sponsored by a government/university/fellowship or who can self-support, should clearly state the total amount of available funds and sources in the initial email contact.
+The potential for a candidate's success in our research is most important, and a self-support fund does not guarantee acceptance.

-An applicant should (a) have a minimum of three first-author research papers published in top journals (such as IEEE Transactions and IET Journals) on one or more sub-areas related to our research area; (b) have a score around 7.0 (but not lower than 6.5) on the International English Language Testing System (IELTS) or equivalent for an international applicant whose native language is not English; (c) be proficient in MATLAB and C programming*; (d) adhere to a high level of professionalism and diligence.
+A highly qualified applicant should (a) have a mimimum average of two regular papers per year published in reputable journals since Ph.D. graduation in one or more sub-areas related to our research area; (b) have a score around 7.0 (but not lower than 6.5) on the International English Language Testing System (IELTS) or equivalent for an international applicant whose native language is not English; (c) be proficient in MATLAB and C programming; (d) adhere to a high level of professionalism and diligence.